ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Test Vectors {#test-vectors}

 This appendix provides test vectors for the ipcrypt variants.
 Each test vector includes the key, input IP address, and encrypted output.
-For non-deterministic variants (`ipcrypt-nd` and `ipcrypt-ndx`), the tweak value is also included.
+Non-deterministic variants include the tweak value.

 Implementations MUST verify their correctness against these test vectors before deployment.